illinois-stat528/stat528sp24/README.md

 # News

-* Data separation notes are posted.

-* Multinomial regression notes and HW4 are posted.
-HW4 is due on 03/29 at 11:59 PM.
+* Linear mixed model notes and HW5 are posted.
+HW5 is due on 04/12 at 11:59 PM

-* A possible solution to the midterm is posted.

 * [stat528materials](https://github.com/DEck13/stat528materials) software package is now available.
 This package contains documentation for the CCSO data set.